Glossary

 Continuous Authentication

 Continuous authentication is a security approach that verifies a user’s identity on an ongoing basis, rather than just during the initial login.
 It helps to prevent unauthorized access by continuously monitoring user behavior, such as typing speed, mouse movements, and location, and comparing it to established patterns.
-Continuous authentication can help to detect and prevent account takeovers by identifying suspicious behavior in real-time.
+Continuous authentication can help to detect and prevent account takeovers by identifying suspicious behavior in real time.
 For example, a bank may use continuous authentication to monitor a customer’s behavior while they are accessing their account, ensuring that any unusual activity is detected and addressed promptly.

 Credential

 A credential is a set of login credentials, such as a username and password, that a user provides to authenticate themselves to access a system or application.
 Credentials are used to verify a user’s identity and ensure that only authorized individuals can access resources.
-The security of credentials is critical in protecting against unauthorized access tosystems and data.
-For example, a user’s credentials may include a
+The security of credentials is critical in protecting against unauthorized access to systems and data.
+For example, a user’s credentials may include a username and password that they use to log in to their email account.

 Customer Identity Access Management (CIAM)

 Customer Identity Access Management (CIAM) is a subcategory of Identity Access Management (IAM) that focuses on managing and securing customer identities and their access to resources.
 CIAM solutions enable organizations to provide customers with seamless and secure access to digital services and applications, such as online shopping or banking, across multiple channels and devices.
 CIAM solutions typically include features such as identity verification, registration, authentication, authorization, and consent management.
-For example, a retailer may use CIAM to manage customer identities and access to their online store, ensuring that only authorized customers can make purchases.
+For example, a retailer may use CIAM to manage customer identities and access to their online store, ensuring that only authorized customers can make purchases

 Data Breach